azdavis/millet/docs/manual.md

 In SML/NJ CM files **only**, a variable name can be empty or contain `-`.

-Certain path variables are used for "basis paths".
-These tell a SML implementation where the source files that implement the standard basis and other libraries are.
+Certain path variables are used for basis paths.
+These paths tell a SML implementation where the source files that implement the standard basis and other libraries are.
 The variables are:

 - In MLB files:
   - `SML_LIB`